By Larissa Mehlfelder

 Here is what you can do with your Medicare plan during open enrollment:

 - If you have Parts A & B, you can switch to Medicare Part C (or Medicare Advantage), which is often contracted by companies that have an agreement with Medicare.
 This service includes the coverage of both Plan A and Plan B (Original Medicare), as well as additional services like prescription drug coverage and private fee-for-service plans.

 - If you have Medicare Part C, you can switch it back to Original Medicare (Parts A & B)

 - You can reevaluate your Part C plan and switch to a different Medicare Advantage plan.

 - If you already have Parts A & B, you can join or drop a Part D prescription drug plan, This part of Medicare adds the prescription drug coverage for Original Medicare, private fee-for-service plans, and some Medicare cost plans.

 - You can switch your Part D prescription drug plan to a different Part D plan.

 Cost Of Medicare

 The cost of Medicare insurance depends on a variety of factors.
-While many people choose Plan A, the premium for Plan B is paid automatically and costs about $134 monthly on average.
+The standard premium starts at $134 in 2018 and goes up from there depending on income.
 The cost may vary depending on your income, whether or not you’re still working, and when you originally enrolled.
 Review the factors to get the best coverage.